-There are pieces on there that were written around the same time as "HIDE" and have the same kind of conceptual thoughts behind them, yeah, that didn't quite make it onto the album.
+-There are pieces on there that were written around the same time as HIDE and have the same kind of conceptual thoughts behind them, yeah, that didn't quite make it onto the album.
 Some of them were actually written since then but they fit into the same mindset.
 Parts of them are being culled into this opera that I'm eventually working on.
+"Cosmetics" (opera piece on HIDE) is kind of a public workshop of what...There's another piece on the companion album which is also another kind of large scale piece... [phone cuts out]

-So your companion album to "HIDE" is going to be something of a large scale opera once it's finished?
+We were talking about your companion album to HIDE is going to be something of a large scale opera once it's finished.

-The album's not a large scale opera.
-There's a piece called "Cosmetics" that's kind of a work in progress.
+-The album's not a large scale opera.
+There's a piece on HIDE called "Cosmetics".
+That's kind of a work in progress.
 With these pieces I'm workshopping in public for an opera that I hope to realize in the next five years, and there's a piece on this next album which will also evolve into that opera as well.

 If there's a god in the sky, then hopefully there will be a big production.

-That's the intention, I want to make it as difficult as possible.
+-That's the intention, I want to make it as difficult as possible.

-One thing I like about "HIDE" is that while I know it does have a political underpinning, it can be widely interpreted.
+One thing I like about HIDE is that while I know it does have a political underpinning, it can be widely interpreted.
+I prefer that to someone preaching specifically about something immediate such as "Bush".
 I think things last the test of time and speak more universally that way.
 Looking back on your old interviews, in one of them you spoke adamantly that preaching should be something that's upheld, or held in high regard.
 I wonder if you still feel that way now.
 How do you regard temporal affairs in your work?

 First of all I don't take responsibility for anything I said in old interviews.
-I agree that "HIDE" is quite a political work, and draws on the culture of fear, post-homeland security control, paranoia, the rapture etc. My other works have been political too but often more about personal (inter-relationship) politics.
+I agree that HIDE is quite a political work, and draws on the culture of fear, post-homeland security control, paranoia, the rapture etc. My other works have been political too but often more about personal (inter-relationship) politics.
 I try to veer toward universal themes, they are more timeless.
 My old works have some references to culture in the lyrics (Frank Sinatra, Jackie Collins, Sartre, James Brown etc) but I don't do that now.
 Not today anyway.
-The red, black, and white Foots color combo was at first inspired to some extent by propaganda and pop art.
-Now that you have evolved, but have with this concent, what new meanings have you found with it and some extent by propaganda and pop art.
-Now that you have evolved, but kept with this concept, what new meanings have you found with it and what keeps this limitation pragmatic?
-Are you now inspired by the loud advertising of urban areas, as it relates to the meaning in your recent work with Foetus?